dahlia-lib/spec/README.md

 #### `clean`

-The `clean(string)` utility function MUST strip away all Dahlia codes from a string, except for the `&_` escape code which MUST be processed as usual:
+The `clean(string)` utility function MUST strip away all Dahlia codes from a string, except for the `&_` escape code which SHALL be processed as usual:
 ```rs
 clean("&_4 gives &4red")
 // -> "&4 gives red"